wallarm/product-documentation/docs/latest/updating-migrating/multi-tenant.md

 Notes on the configuration above:

-* The traffic targeting `tenant1.com` and `tenant1-1.com` is associated with the client 1 via `20` and `23` values, linked to this client via the [API request](https://docs.wallarm.com/3.6/waf-installation/multi-tenant/configure-accounts/#step-4-link-tenants-applications-to-the-appropriate-tenant-account).
+* The traffic targeting `tenant1.com` and `tenant1-1.com` is associated with client 1 via `20` and `23` values, linked to this client via the [API request](https://docs.wallarm.com/3.6/waf-installation/multi-tenant/configure-accounts/#step-4-link-tenants-applications-to-the-appropriate-tenant-account).
 * Alike API requests should have been sent to link other applications to the tenants.
+* The tenants and the applications are separate entities, so it is logical to configure them with the different directives.
+Also, it would be convenient to avoid additional API requests.
+It would be logical to define relations between the tenants and applications via the configuration itself.
+All this is missing in the current configuration but will become available in the new 4.0 approach described below.

 ### Study 4.0 approach